7.5 What is the math behind these physical descriptions of the GOES data products?

 In Lesson 6, we derived an equation (Schwarzschild’s equation) for the change in radiance as a function of path between an infrared source and an observer:

-where I is the directed beam of radiation (or radiance) along the path between the object and the observer, Pe is the Planck function radiance at the temperatures of the air (really the greenhouse gases in the air) along the path, and κa is the absorptivity of the air along the path.
+where I is the directed beam of radiation (or radiance) along the path from the object to the observer, s is the distance along that path, Pe is the Planck function radiance at the temperature of the air (really the greenhouse gases in the air) along the path, and κa is the absorption coefficient of the air along the path.

 Let’s apply this equation to the point-of-view of an Earth-observing satellite.
 Define (tau) as the optical path between the satellite and some arbitrary point along the optical path given by .
 We are not using Earth’s surface as the zero point as we often do, but instead, we are using the satellite as the zero point and letting the distance, s, and thus the optical path, change from there.
 The change in the optical path equals: